Skip to main content

 File Search is most powerful when combined with Agent nodes.
 The agent can synthesize and interpret the retrieved information.

-Test your file search with actual questions users might ask to ensure knowledge folder content is sufficient and queries return relevant results.
+Test your file search with actual questions users might ask to ensure folder content is sufficient and queries return relevant results.

 Add a condition after file search to handle cases where no relevant results are found.
 Provide fallback responses or escalation paths.